ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/blog/the-musings-of-ai-slop.md

 ## APL Code Generation

-First, I thought I'd make it generate some GnuAPL code.
+First, I thought I'd make it generate some GNU APL code.
 I figured it would fail miserably since APL isn't all too common a language on the interwebs.

 ```console